 - Viewpoints - Your source of Europe’s expert opinions and ideas in school education provided through articles and interviews.
 You can also take part in periodic short polls on intriguing topics and make your opinion count!

 - Resources - Publications to stay informed, ready-to-use tutorials and teaching materials, from Europe for your classroom!
-Also discover how the European Toolkit for Schools can help your school to promote inclusive education and tackle early school leaving; or other topical resources, such as good practices and guidelines for entrepreneurial learning.
+Also discover how the European Toolkit for Schools can help your school to promote inclusive education and tackle early school leaving.

 - Teacher Academy - Teacher Academy allows teachers to discover a wide range of training opportunities and resources for their classroom.
 It consists of a central course catalogue with information on in-service onsite courses by independent course providers, School Education Gateway’s own free online courses, and a selection of teaching materials developed by eTwinning teachers, EU institutions and other EU-funded projects.